Investment Tribunal resumes sitting to adjudicate urgent disputes – The Sun Nigeria

 Uche Usim, Abuja

-The Tribunal, having resumed on Monday 4th May, 2020 following the directives of the President Muhammadu Buhari requesting all Grade Levels 14 -17 Officers as well as essential workers within the Public Service to resume work, noted the National Judicial Council’s guidelines for resumption of court sittings under COVID – 19.
+The Tribunal, having resumed on Monday May 4, 2020, following the directives of the President Muhammadu Buhari requesting all Grade Levels 14 -17 officers as well as essential workers within the Public Service to resume work, noted the National Judicial Council’s guidelines for resumption of court sittings under COVID – 19.

 The Acting Chairman stated further that court sittings will be physical and not virtual.
 He therefore directed all relevant departments to ensure that all Covid-19 protocols stipulated by the Nigeria Centre for Disease Control (NCDC), National Judicial Council (NJC) and the Office of the Head of Civil Service of the Federation (OHCSF) are observed by staff and clients alike.